IsakPetersson/React-API/hypixel-app/README.md

 # Hypixel Skyblock Tracker

 Welcome to our Hypixel Skyblock Tracker React project.
-This has been a passionate project for us where we have combined gaming and web development.
+This has been a fun project for us where we have combined gaming and web development.

 ## What is this site about?